rpm-software-management/dnf-plugins-core/doc/repomanage.rst

 Optional Options
 ----------------

-Control how packages are displayed in the output.
+The following options control how packages are displayed in the output:

 ``-s``, ``--space``
     Print resulting set separated by space instead of newline.